MarkBorcherding/markborcherding.github.com/_posts/2013-01-24-per-project-vimrc-to-save-the-day.md

 CtrlP is awesome.
 I love it, but with 4 copies of my source, I'm constantly selecting the wrong version of my file.
 I wanted to ignore them from both CtrlP and NERDTree, but I don't want to _always_ ignore `development`.
-Luckily my buddy turned me onto a possible solution; Per-project .
+Luckily my buddy turned me onto a possible solution; Per-project `.vimrc` files.

 There are plent of articles on the Google that will help you set it up, but [here](http://damien.lespiau.name/blog/2009/03/18/per-project-vimrc/)'s what I did and is so far working great.